Generalized Perfect Matrices: Approximations To CPK

 \subsection{Tesselation of the Interior of \texorpdfstring{$\CPK$}{CPK} into Voronoi Cones}

 We now deal with an inner approximation to $\CPK$, which enables certifying membership in $\CPK$.
 We can tesselate $\interior \CPK$ into (extended) Voronoi cones belonging to the extreme points of $\RyshkovK$.
-In the case that $K$ is IR this is completely analogue to the classical cases, otherwise it is more complicated.
+In the case that $K$ is IR this is completely analogue to the classical cases, where the perfect $K$-copositive matrices correspond to the vertices of $\RyshkovK$.
+If $K$ fails to be IR, $\RyshkovK$ may fail to be locally polyhedral and we have to consider the more general extreme points of $\RyshkovK$.